exercism/arturo/docs/TESTS.md

 tests
 ```

-Each exercise folder contains a `tester.art` entry point (see below).
-To run the exercise's test suite on the CLI, run `arturo tester.art` (or `exercism test`).
+To run the exercise's test suite on the CLI, run `arturo tester.art` (or `exercism test`) inside the exercise folder.

-This file imports the `unitt` package and runs the test file inside the tests folder.
+## Structure

+Your solution goes inside `src\<slug>.art` where `slug` is the exercise slug.
+For the Leap exercise, this is `leap` so your solution goes into `src\leap.art`.

+`tester.art` is what Unitt calls a runner which is responsible for locating, finding, and running the tests for each exercise.
+The runner looks inside the `tests` folder to find the test file at `tests\test-<slug>.art` or `tests\test-leap.art` as an example.

-This test file is named `test-<slug>.art` and contains one or more test suites.
+This test file contains one or more test suites, noted by the `suite` word and grouping similar tests, each noted by the `test` word.
-Each test suite contains one or more tests which test your submitted code in `src\<slug>.art`.
-The first test will run every time but subsequent tests are initially marked as `test.skip`.
+The first test is run every time, but subsequent tests are marked with a `skip` attribute.
-Remove the `.skip` attribute and run the tests again.
+To run a skipped test, change `test.skip` to `test` for that test and rerun the test suite as documented above.
+Once all tests pass locally, you can submit your solution with `exercism submit` inside the exercise folder.

 ## Test Output

+Let's use the following example test file to look at the Unitt test output from running `tester.art`.

 ```arturo
 import {unitt}!